Donders-Institute/bidscoin/README.md

 ### Running the bidsmapper

-    usage: bidsmapper.py [-h] [-a] rawfolder bidsfolder [bidsmap]
+    usage: bidsmapper.py [-h] [-n SUBPREFIX] [-m SESPREFIX] [-a] sourcefolder bidsfolder [bidsmap]

     Creates a bidsmap.yaml YAML file that maps the information from all raw data to the BIDS labels (see also [bidsmap_template.yaml] and [bidstrainer.py]).
 You can check and edit the bidsmap.yaml file before passing it to [bidscoiner.py]

     positional arguments:
-      rawfolder        The source folder containing the raw data in sub-#/ses-#/series format
+      sourcefolder          The source folder containing the raw data in sub-#/ses-#/series format
-      bidsfolder       The destination folder with the bids data structure bidsmap          The bidsmap YAML-file with the BIDS heuristics (optional argument, default: bidsfolder/code/bidsmap_sample.yaml)
+      bidsfolder            The destination folder with the bids data structure bidsmap               The bidsmap YAML-file with the BIDS heuristics (optional argument, default:
+                            bidsfolder/code/bidsmap_sample.yaml)

     optional arguments:
+      -h, --help            show this help message and exit -n SUBPREFIX, --subprefix SUBPREFIX
+                            The prefix common for all the source subject-folders.
+                            Default: 'sub-'
+      -m SESPREFIX, --sesprefix SESPREFIX
+                            The prefix common for all the source session-folders.
+                            Default: 'ses-'
-      -h, --help       show this help message and exit -a, --automatic  If this flag is given the user will not be asked for help if an unknown series is encountered
+      -a, --automatic       If this flag is given the user will not be asked for help if an unknown series is encountered

     examples:
       bidsmapper.py /project/foo/raw /project/foo/bids